AloyBranCheung/AloyBranCheung/README.md

 </h3>
 <br>

-- ⚡ Fun fact: I once competed in the Club Crews World Championships in Hungary and our team won 8 x gold medals 🥇
+- ⚡ Fun fact: I once competed in the Dragonboat Club Crews World Championships in Hungary and our team won 8 x gold medals 🥇
 - 🌱 I’m currently learning digital artwork with my new wacom tablet! 😄

 ## Languages and Tools: